 - maintain contact with police, insurers and fire services

 Reduce the risk of thieves gaining access to your premises during business hours

-- Position your receptionist near the door, to keep track of who comes in and out; or install an entry phone.
+- Shoplifters and thieves often assess how easy it is to steal from premises by how quickly they are greeted by a member of staff.
+Position a staff member, such as your receptionist, near the door to keep track of who comes in and out; or install an entry phone

 - Make sure visitors identify themselves and state who they are visiting.
 Consider issuing passes or signing visitors in and out.

 - If possible, keep all other external doors locked.
 But check fire regulations first.

 Ensure all employees understand and comply with security and safety procedures

 - Encourage your employees to challenge visitors (Can I help you?) if they do not recognise them.